pisv/gethandly.wiki-playground/Step-Two.md

 If you don't happen to know Xtext, you can safely ignore most of the implementation details.
 The `XtextResource` contains an object graph representing the AST.
-The method `hBuildStructure` walks through this object graph and in the process creates handles for source elements, initializes the corresponding bodies, and places the handle/body pairs into the `NEW_ELEMENTS` map.
+The method `hBuildSourceStructure` walks through this object graph and in the process creates handles for source elements, initializes the corresponding bodies, and places the handle/body pairs into the `NEW_ELEMENTS` map.
 It delegates all the hard work to the class `FooFileStructureBuilder`, which uses the Handly-provided `StructureHelper`